WeiChienHsu/CS271/week1/README.md

 ## CPU Registers

+### Control Register
 - Control Registers: dictates current state of the machine (Which signal goes where)
+- Control and Set by the System Clock
+- 決定Signal要去哪

+### Status Register
-- Status Registers: indicates status of operation(error, overflow, etc) (Used by Control Regiseter)
+- Status Registers: indicates status of operation(error, overflow, etc).
+Used by Control Regiseter.
+To determine whether jump or don't jump to other instruction depends on the equal bit.
+- 決定 Control Register 是否要執行下一步，或是有無錯誤的操作和指令。

-### Addressing Unit
+### Addressing Unit (Important)

+Data Transfer between Main Memory and CPU

+#### MAR (Memory Address Register)
-- MAR (Memory Address Register): Hold address of memory location currently referenced
+- MAR (Memory Address Register): Hold address of memory location currently referenced and connected to that referenced address with the address bus

+#### MDR (Memory Data Register)
-- MDR (Memory Data Register): Holds data being sent to or retrieved from the memory address in the MAR
+- MDR (Memory Data Register): Holds data being sent to or retrieved from the memory address in the MAR.
+Hold the data that will be stroed or wait to receive the data that has been stroed

 ### Instructions

-- IP (Instruction Pointer) : Holds memory address of next instruction
+- IP (Instruction Pointer) : Holds memory address of next instruction to be copied from Main Memory into IR. [program counter (PC)]

 - IR (Instruction Register) : Holds current machine instruction

+- Instruction Decoder: IP and IR transfer to the instuction decoder to determine which instruction be executed

-- Starting Adress Generator (SAG)
+- Starting Adress Generator (SAG) : Where in micro memory that corrsponsding micro program will implement, the micro IP set up the next instuction in Control Register

-- Instruction Decoder

 ### Arithmetic/Logic Unit (ALU)

 - Operand_1, Operand_2, Result: ALU registers (for calculations and comparisons)

+An accumulator is a register for short-term, intermediate storage of arithmetic and logic data in a computer's CPU (central processing unit).
+The term "accumulator" is rarely used in reference to contemporary CPUs, having been replaced around the turn of the millennium by the term "register."

-### Temporary Stroage
+### General Register

-- General: Fast temporary storage
+- General: Fast temporary storage for the data

 ***

-## Cache
+## Cache (Faster memory)
 An area of comparatively fast temporary stroage for information copied from slower storage.

+- Main memory is the Cache of Peripheral Device(Secondry Storge)
+- General Register is the Cache of Main Memory.
 - Program instructions are moved from secondary storage to main memory, so they can be accessed more quickely.
 - Data is moved from main memory to a CPU register, so it can be accessed instantaneously.